openshift-cs/okd.io/docs/okd-io.md

 MkDocs is a good fit for a documentation site, as it:

 - uses standard Markdown for content, but allows extensions to produce better looking content, with features such as syntax highlighting in code, tabs, admonition (information) box, image size and justification
 - provides a rich feature set to allow customization of a site and also a [community of site theme producers](https://github.com/mkdocs/mkdocs/wiki/MkDocs-Themes){: target=_blank}.
-It also allos individual pages to use a custom theme, so the home page can have a different look and feel.
+It also allows individual pages to use a custom theme, so the home page can have a different look and feel.
 To demonstrate this I did a rough copy of the existing home page and added it to the proof of technology site
 - Provides both site and in-page navigation which is customizable both in terms of depth and also visual layout and structure.
 - provides a client-side full site search capability
 - provides a live preview when creating content.
 Tooling can be installed and run locally or from a container